Congratulations to this year’s winners: AXA, Barclays, Federated Hermes, and ERAFP!

-In October 2020, financial institutions from around the world will once again be recognized for the quality of their climate-related reporting at the International Climate Reporting Awards.
-Organized by the French Ministry for the Ecological and Inclusive Transition, the French Ecological Transition Agency (ADEME), 2° Investing Initiative, as well as the global standard-setter the Sustainability Accounting Standards Board (SASB), the awards are open for submissions from May 18th through July 31st, 2020 (deadline extended due to the impact of the COVID-19 crisis and subsequent delays in TCFD reporting).
+In October 2020, financial institutions from around the world were once again recognized for the quality of their climate-related reporting at the International Climate Reporting Awards.
+This third edition of the Awards was organized by the French Ministry for the Ecological Transition (CGDD), the French Agency for Ecological Transition (ADEME), and the non-profit think tank 2° Investing Initiative, with support from a standard-setters advisory board composed of the Sustainability Accounting Standards Board (SASB) and the Global Reporting Initiative (GRI).

-Building on leading global standards, including the Task force on Climate-related Financial Disclosures (TCFD) and the EU Non-Financial Reporting Directive, the Awards aim to recognize financial institutions who integrate climate-related considerations into their reporting and business practices.
-The French government’s support for the Awards stems from its groundbreaking work in climate reporting, notably Article 173-VI of the Law on Energy Transition for Green Growth – the first climate-related financial regulation in Europe.
+Building on leading global standards, including the Task force on Climate-related Financial Disclosures (TCFD) and the EU Non-Financial Reporting Directive, the Awards aim to recognize financial institutions that integrate climate-related considerations into their reporting and business practices.

 It was the first time that Barclays, Federated Hermes and ERAFP were recognized at the International Climate Reporting Awards, and the third time for AXA, the global insurance giant.

 Building the foundation for the new Climate Transparency Hub